robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 4**

-4. An organization utilizes a software suitethat consists of a multitude of underlying microservices hosted on the cloud.
+4. An organization utilizes a software suite that consists of a multitude of underlying microservices hosted on the cloud.
 The application is frequently giving runtime errors.
 Which service will help in the troubleshooting process?
 *  A. AWS CloudTrail
 *  B. AWS CloudWatch
 *  C. AWS X-Ray